-If you are interested in volunteering in any of the following areas, please print a WLS Volunteer Application and return it to the Wildlife Sanctuary office or Observation Building either in person or by mail.
-We will contact you for an interview after review.
+If you are interested in volunteering, please print a WLS Volunteer Application and return it to the Wildlife Sanctuary office or Observation Building either in person or by mail.
+You can also email the completed application to firstname.lastname@example.org We will contact you for an interview after review.
 If you have any questions, please contact the main office at (920) 391-3671 or email at email@example.com.

 - Animal Care